 It prefers loamy, sandy, or clay soils with acidic pH levels.

-The rhizomes should be buried 2″ inches deep in the soil and 2′ – 3′ feet apart from each other.
+The rhizomes should be buried 2″ inches deep in the soil and 2′ – 3′ feet apart.

 If growing in pots, peat or soil-based mixes are recommended.
 A good potting mix must have sand, perlite, and vermiculite as its ingredients and keep the soil moist.